-The prevalence of glomerular diseases in the general population is difficult to evaluate as optimal conditions for performing epidemiologic surveys are difficult to find.
-However, recent studies from Europe and Australia have suggested a change in the pattern of glomerular diseases in the community where focal segmental glomerulosclerosis is increasing in incidence in the black and Hispanic population.
-Glomerular disease are an important cause of acute kidney injury (AKI) and they account for approximately 15% of end-stage renal disease (ESRD).
+The prevalence of glomerular disease in the general population is difficult to assess because optimal conditions for conducting epidemiologic surveys are elusive.
+However, recent studies from Europe and Australia suggest that the pattern of glomerular disease in the general population has changed, and focal segmental glomerulosclerosis is becoming more common in black and Hispanic populations.
+Glomerular disease is an important cause of acute kidney injury (AKI) and accounts for approximately 15% of end-stage renal disease (ESRD).

 How is glomerular disease treated?

 As with general CKD, the first step in treating glomerular disease is to control hypertension.
-In infectious diseases, treatment aims to remove the infectious agent.
-In autoimmune diseases, immunosuppressive drugs and "blood-cleaning therapy" (plasmapheresis) are utilized to remove autoantibodies.
-Some patients are treated with corticosteroid therapy (e.g. minimal change disease and lupus nephritis).
-In patients experiencing swelling due to changes in fluid homeostasis, diuretics are recommended.
-With good management of hypertension and other underlying disease drivers, kidney dysfunction and other complications can be prevented or delayed.
-Due to the reservoir of nephrons, patients are usually diagnosed when the disease is already advanced.
-Patients that reach end-stage kidney disease require dialysis or kidney transplantation.
+For infectious diseases, treatment is aimed at eliminating the infectious agent.
+For autoimmune diseases, immunosuppressive drugs and "blood purification therapy" (plasmapheresis) are used to remove autoantibodies.
+Some patients are treated with corticosteroid therapy (e.g., minimal change disease and lupus nephritis).
+Diuretics are recommended for patients who have swelling due to changes in fluid homeostasis.
+With good management of hypertension and other underlying disease factors, renal dysfunction and other complications can be prevented or delayed.
+Because of the reservoir of nephrons, patients are usually not diagnosed until the disease has progressed.
+Patients who reach end-stage renal disease require dialysis or kidney transplantation.

-- reduced glomerular filtration rate: inefficient filtering of wastes from the blood
+- Decreased glomerular filtration rate: inefficient filtering of waste from the blood

-One or more of these symptoms can be the first sign of kidney disease.
+One or more of these symptoms may be the first sign of kidney disease.

 Patients with glomerular disease have significant amounts of protein in their urine, which can be referred to as a "nephrotic area" if the levels are very high.
 Red blood cells in the urine are also a common finding, especially in some forms of glomerular disease.